 Until now, 529 plan assets could only be used to pay expenses related to college.
 As of January 1, 2018, 529 plans have been expanded to include elementary and high school expenses.

 That means, in addition to using the plan to pay for college expenses, you can withdraw up to $10,000 per year from a 529 plan to pay for elementary and high school expenses at public, private or religious schools.
-Qualified expenses include tuition, enrollment fees, books, supplies, housing, online educational materials, tutoring or classes outside of the home, and educational therapies for students with disabilities,
+Qualified expenses include tuition, enrollment fees, books, supplies, housing, online educational materials, and educational therapies for students with disabilities.